JUNE

 “You can feel me when they struggle because I am waiting to do the needful.
 I don’t go about picking who lives or dies.”

-June glanced at him then snorted.
+June glanced at him and snorted.
 She was beginning to feel anger rise on her inside.
 Why was he here, to make her believe he was a sort of twisted good guy?
 She shook her head and looked down at her sandaled feet.
 “Just get it over with.”

 “Nope, not ready yet,” Death replied with grating calmness.

 “Nah.”
-He waved his hand dismissively.
+He waved dismissively.
 “I got bored with that several millenniums ago.
 And this—” he gestured around like he was addressing a crowd “—this doesn’t happen frequently.
 With you, it just happened and I am finding it all very interesting, despite your obvious anger.
 You shouldn’t frown like that, it makes you look old.”
 He gestured to her face, acting totally oblivious to her volatile state.

 June refused to speak.
 She would not give him the pleasure of playing with her.
 She knew he would still get around to do the needful, she was in no mood to sit and converse with the predator when she was obviously the prey.